NicholasJUhlhorn/communal_grounds_CSCI436-536/readme.txt

 * docker

 ## Building (With makefile)
-You may also use the makefile to run/build the project if you have docker-compose.
+Use the makefile to run/build the project if you have docker-compose:
+`make'

 ## Alternative Build/Run
 To build the docker image manually run the following command: `docker build -t flask-app-docker .`

 ### Running
-To run the server run the following command: `docker run -p 5000:5000 flask-app-docker`\\
+To run the server run the following command: `docker run -p 5001:5001 flask-app-docker`\\
-The application will be ran locally on port 5000.
+The application will be ran locally on port 5001.